Dramaturg, director, Mag. Art.

 Mette Borg is a qualified dramaturgist and theatre historian, and for 30 years she has taught at Statens Scenkunstskole in Copenhagen and inspired some of the greatest actors in the country.

-School of Performing Arts in Copenhagen for 30 years and has inspired and guided some of the country’s greatest actors.
-She has also been teaching opera history and character analysis at the Opera Academy for many years.
-Furthermore, she actively works as a director and recently, she had great success with the production of a play about Clara and Robert Schumann, with script written by the Danish composer Karl Aage Rasmussen.
-When she is not teaching or directing, she works as an advisor for many singers and actors who seek her guidance in understanding a role and the material they are working on.
-Moreover, she holds lectures and writes articles for theater programs, journals, and books.
-She has published the book: “Herman Bang – Theatrical view and method”.
-Ever since the beginning of Nordic Song Festival in 2014, Mette has inspired many, both participants and audience with her enchanting lectures.
+She has taught opera history and analysis for many years at the Opera Academy.
+She is active as a director and recently she had great success staging a play about Clara and Robert Schumann, written by the Danish composer Karl Aage Rasmussen.
+Besides teaching and consulting she she is a consultant for many singers and actors who look for her assistance in understanding their parts and the play.
+She lectures and writes articles in theatre programmes, magazines and books.
+She has given out the book “Herman Bang – view and method in theatre.
+Since the start of the NSF in 2014 she has inspired many, both participants and auditors, with her magic lectures.

 Composer of the year

 Helgi R. Ingvarsson is a versatile composer, conductor, singer and scholar based in England and Iceland.